ooples/pine_script_docs/source/essential/Arrays.rst

 more accessible Pine features before you tackle arrays.

 Pine arrays are one-dimensional.
-All elements of an array are of the same type, which can be "int", "float", "bool", "color", "string", "line", "label", "box" or "table", always of *series* form.
+All elements of an array are of the same type, which can be "int", "float", "bool", "color", "string", "line", "label", "box" or "table", always of "series" form.
-Arrays are referenced using an array *id*, similar to label and line id's.
+Arrays are referenced using an array ID similar to line or label IDs.
 Pine does not use an indexing operator to reference individual array elements;
 instead, functions like `array.get() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}get>`__
 and `array.set() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}set>`__ are used to read and write values of array elements.